sematext/docs/docs/fleet/discovery.md

 - Centralized view of all the discovered services and their current configurations within one or more Monitoring and Logs Integrations
 - Discovered services that can be automatically monitored through one of our [supported integrations](https://sematext.com/docs/integration/), eliminating the need for manual tracking and configuration
 - Automatic monitoring of newly discovered service instances, which is extremely useful in cluster and container environments
-- Automatic correlation between discovered services and logs using the [Connected Apps](https://sematext.com/docs/guide/connected-apps/) feature.
+- Automatic correlation between discovered and [connected services and logs](https://sematext.com/docs/guide/connected-apps/) using the [Split Screen](https://sematext.com/docs/guide/split-screen/) feature

 ## Service Discovery
 [Service Discovery](https://sematext.com/docs/monitoring/autodiscovery/) is powered by the [Sematext Agent](https://sematext.com/docs/agents/sematext-agent/) allowing for the automatic discovery and monitoring of services within your infrastructure without the need for additional configuration.
 Furthermore, it automatically correlates and configures discovered logs with each monitored service.